-One curious effect of worm digestion was the sinking of objects on the surface, as worms dig beneath them and excrete the “vegetable mould,” or compost.
+One curious effect of worm digestion is the sinking of objects on the surface, as worms dig beneath them and excrete the “vegetable mould,” or compost.
 Where objects appear to sink, they are in fact buried (see Figure 2).

 Darwin considered this act of burial a force of geology, but it began, curiously enough, with the mental habits of the worm.
 He was intrigued by the idea that such a force, hidden below the level of human perception, grinding the very surface of the earth into a “fine paste” (Formation 259) with its powerful gizzard, was possessed of something like mind.
 His experiments explored the limits of worms’ mental capacities, but also the limits of mind itself: how far down in the scale of nature can we look and still find evidence for psychology?
 But also, how far down, in a literal sense, does mind go?
 Worms can be found at depths of up to eight feet: they are responsible for the generation of soil and the character of landscape.
 In a real sense, the surface of the earth is a byproduct of the action of worms.
 The idea of locating mind there had the force of a secular critique of natural theology, for the lowly worm occupies the lowest level in depictions of the Christian Great Chain of Being.